 When submitting the RFI, it is very important to ask to provide the reply within a fixed time frame.
 It is also important to get the reply with complete details of the response along with adequate technical details.

-When project sponsor or design consultant provide the response of the RFI, it is very important to the contractor to review the RFI and make sure it completely solves the RFI.
+When the project sponsor or design consultant provides the response of the RFI in construction, it is very important for the contractor to review the RFI and make sure it completely solves the RFI.
 Once it is confirmed that the response to the RFI solves the issue, it is very important to close the RFI and update the RFI register accordingly.